Retail Banking and Wealth Management – Hong Kong

-Individual Tax Residency Self-Certification Form (902KB, PDF): Download PDF: Link opens in a new window: Please use this form to confirm your status under the CRS.
+You can print out the Individual Tax Residency Self-Certification Form (902KB, PDF): Download PDF: Link opens in a new window.
+Upon completion, submit it by post to the following address:

 Impact to HSBC and our customers

 To comply with the regulations, HSBC may need to engage you from time to time.
 If you have multiple relationships with us, you may be approached by different parts of the HSBC Group.
-To help us serve you better and capture your information accurately, your response to all our requests will be much appreciated.
+Your response to all of our requests help us serve you better and capture your information accurately.
+Again, we are grateful for your assistance and ongoing support.